INST-IT: Boosting Instance Understanding via Explicit Visual Prompt Instruction Tuning: Experiments

-\fakeparagraph{Results on academic benchmarks.} We evaluate our models using the LMMs-Eval~\cite{zhang2024lmms} toolkit.
-To ensure a fair comparison with other models, we primarily report results from their original papers or from reproduced results in other studies.
-On widely-used image benchmarks shown in~\cref{tab:main_image}, our \ourmethod consistently outperforms LLaVA-Next, our direct baseline model.
-Furthermore, when utilizing a more advanced language model and a vision encoder, our method achieves performance comparable to large-scale SFT LMMs, such as LLaVA-OV and Qwen2-VL-Instruct, while requiring significantly less computational and data cost for instruction tuning.
-For video understanding benchmarks~\cref{tab:main_video}, our method significantly outperforms both LLaVA-Next and LLaVA-Next-Video.
-These consistent improvements demonstrate that enhancing instance-level understanding through explicit visual prompt instruction tuning is an effective strategy for improving generic spatiotemporal understanding.
+\fakeparagraph{Results on generic benchmarks.} To evaluate general understanding capabilities, we assess our models on several widely used image and video benchmarks using the LMMs-Eval~\cite{zhang2024lmms}.
+To ensure a fair comparison with other models, we primarily report results from their original papers or reproduced results in previous studies.
+On generic image benchmarks, as shown in \cref{tab:main_image}, \ourmethod consistently outperforms our direct baseline model, \ie LLaVA-NeXT.
+The improvement in AI2D, a benchmark that requires grounding and referring understanding capability, is particularly clear.
+This suggests that \ourmethod effectively boosts the model in fine-grained understanding.
+Furthermore, when utilizing a more advanced language model and vision encoder, our method achieves performance comparable to large-scale SFT LMMs, such as LLaVA-OV and Qwen2-VL-Instruct, \textbf{while requiring significantly less computational and data cost. } For video understanding benchmarks in~\cref{tab:main_video}, \ourmethod significantly outperforms both LLaVA-NeXT and LLaVA-NeXT-Video.
+These consistent improvements demonstrate that enhancing instance-level understanding through explicit visual prompted instruction tuning is an effective strategy for improving generic spatiotemporal understanding capabilities.